shenwei356/seqkit/doc/docs/usage.md

   -f, --only-flank        only return up/down stream sequence -r, --region string     by region. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases, 13:-1 for cutting first 12 bases. type "seqkit subseq -h" for more examples
   -u, --up-stream int     up stream length
+  -U, --update-faidx      update the fasta index file if it exists.
+Use this if you are not sure whether the fasta file changed

 ```